TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 the avatar image, and then select **Insert** -> **Image** -> **Image in cell**.
 If you do not use this procedure, then the application will not be able to find the image to use for the avatar.
+[I assume avatars are optional?
+Please clarify if they can be left blank.]

 <img src="screenshots/inserting-image.png" alt="How to insert an image" height="275"/>